 “So far, I’ve really loved my general chemistry class with Prof. Blaine.
-She made the transition from high school to college really smooth and comfortable.
-She understood that we were freshmen and needed a bit more patience sometimes.
-I also made some of my closest friends in that class.
-Overall, the class dynamics were really friendly and fun.
+I made some of my closest friends in that class.
+The class dynamics were really friendly and fun.
 We learned a lot and laughed just as much.”

-“It was, hands down, Religion 1000 over J-Term.
-The professor himself wasn’t bad, but the sheer amount of content, close to 3-hour straight lecture, and the fact that I picked the morning block really challenged me.
-In the long run, it was a good decision, but while I was taking it, I was definitely challenged.”
+“J-Term Religion 1000 had a lot of content and close to a three-hour straight lecture.
+In the long run, taking the class was a good decision, but while I was taking it, I was definitely challenged.”

 Opportunities at Carthage